PAST PRODUCTIONS, PAST FESTIVALS

-A Midsummer Night's Dream was performed live online on 31st March 2021 for one performance only
+A Midsummer Night's Dream was performed once, live, online on 31st March 2021

 Dan Stevens and Rebecca Hall starred as Oberon/Theseus & Titania/Hippolyta.
 Luisa Omielan played Bottom the Weaver, Robert Hands played Peter Quince and Wendy Morgan played Puck.
 Mark Quartley played Snout/Wall, and Joseph Blatchley played Starvelling/Moonshine.

 The four Lovers were Daniel Bowerbank, Máiréad Tyers, Barnaby Taylor and Louis Rudnicki, and Egeus was played by David Sibley.

 East Anglian locals in the cast included Malachy King, Daisy Martineau and Phoebe Martineau who played fairies, as well as Tim Fitzhigham (Flute/Thisby), Ed Hughes who played Snug/Lion and Richard Blaine who played Philostrate.
 Mia Lakha (The Prince of Egypt) and her sister Lana Lakha were Mustardseed and Moth in Titania's train.

 Reviews & Audience Feedback for A Midsummer Night's Dream

 "Jenny Hall's emphasis on her starry reading of the play via Zoom lay very much with the text, which looked to be in safe hands at a rehearsal I eavesdropped on the previous week."
 Matt Wolf, The New York Times.